-Challenges with interoperability that exist today are shaped by the evolution of patient data technology — starting with the first EHR (which was developed back in 1972 … 46 years ago, if you can believe that).
+Healthcare interoperability challenges that exist today are shaped by the evolution of patient data technology — starting with the first EHR (which was developed back in 1972 … 46 years ago, if you can believe that).
 The first EHR was a revolutionary step toward changing how we work with patient information.
 At the same time, it was very rudimentary, and it would take until well into the 1980s for health systems to begin to understand the value these systems could provide and begin widespread adoption of the technology.
-This infographic from Net Health is a great overview of what that journey has been like.

-In the early days of meaningful use, it was the wild west in the healthcare space with EHRs, which set the stage for modern-day challenges with interoperability.
+In the early days of meaningful use, it was the wild west in the healthcare space with EHRs, which set the stage for modern-day healthcare interoperability challenges.
 There were minimum standards, but no standardization.
 Systems had a different way of identifying patients, storing data, building care plans, and everything in between.
 Now, companies are often using multiple systems for different information they’re gathering or tracking, and trying to connect the dots on every system can seem overwhelming.

 While having a large number of disparate systems can seem overwhelming, it’s not always the main point of resistance when it comes to integration.
 Even if the integration has no technical barriers, there is often a political one.
 Some EHR vendors are often cold to the idea of interfacing with external systems, for fear that they may become less valuable to the organization.
 EHRs, don’t fear.
 We all know that you’re over 40 and you’re still fabulous.
 EHRs will continue to be the system of record for clinical data and workflows, you’re not going anywhere.